Conquering Long COVID: Gut Health's Role in Recovery

 One study that examined the gut microbiomes of long COVID patients one year after infection found a significant reduction in SCFA-producing bacteria [18].
 Another study observed a correlation between lowered serotonin levels and long COVID symptoms [19].
 Serotonin is a key neurotransmitter affecting mood, cognition, and numerous bodily functions.
 And guess what—its precursor, tryptophan, is made in the gut by SCFA-producing bacteria.

 These studies highlight how crucial good gut bacteria are for our health.
 Replenishing these friendly microbes after an illness such as COVID-19 is essential for keeping our bodies running smoothly.
-Tackling imbalances in the gut could lower your risk of developing long COVID and bolster overall health by supporting the interplay between your digestive, immune, and brain functions.
+Tackling imbalances in the gut could lower your risk of developing long COVID and gut health issues and bolster overall health by supporting the interplay between your digestive, immune, and brain functions.

 Restoring Gut Health after COVID-19 Illness